 Risk Identification and exposure analysis Strategy Limits and control Performance evaluation Credit and Counterparty Risk Business Departments, Risk Department and Treasury Department Requires approval of the BOD Risk Committee and/or BOD Limits require approval of the BOD Risk Committee and/or BOD.
-Limit control is a responsibility of the Risk Department and Executive Risk Committee.
-BOD Risk Committee, Treasury Committee, and ALCO Country Risk Business Departments, Risk Department and Treasury Department Requires approval of the BOD Risk Committee and/or BOD Limits require approval of the BOD Risk Committee and/or BOD.
-Limit control is a responsibility of the Risk Department and Executive Risk Committee.
-BOD Risk Committee, Treasury Committee, and ALCO Market Risk Treasury Department and Risk Department Requires approval of the BOD Risk Committee and/or BOD Limits require approval of the BOD Risk Committee and/or BOD.
-Limit control is a responsibility of the Treasury Unit, Risk Department, ALCO.
+Limit control is a responsibility of the Risk Department and Executive Risk Committees.
+BOD Risk Committee, Treasury Committee, International Corporate Credit Executive Risk Committee, and ALCO Country Risk Business Departments, Risk Department and Treasury Department Requires approval of the BOD Risk Committee and/or BOD Limits require approval of the BOD Risk Committee and/or BOD.
+Limit control is a responsibility of the Risk Department and Executive Risk Committees.
+BOD Risk Committee, Treasury Committee, International Corporate Credit Executive Risk Committee, and ALCO Market Risk Treasury Department and Risk Department Requires approval of the BOD Risk Committee and/or BOD Limits require approval of the BOD Risk Committee and/or BOD.
+Limit control is a responsibility of the Treasury Unit, Risk Department and Executive Risk Committees.
 BOD Risk Committee, Treasury Committee, and ALCO Liquidity Risk Treasury Department and Risk Department Requires approval of the BOD Risk Committee and/or BOD Limits require approval of the BOD Risk Committee and/or BOD.
-Limit control is a responsibility of the Treasury Unit, Risk Department, ALCO.
+Limit control is a responsibility of the Treasury Unit, Risk Department and Executive Risk Committees.
 BOD Risk Committee, Treasury Committee, and ALCO Operating Risk Operational Departments, Business Departments and Risk Department Requires approval of the BOD Risk Committee and/or BOD Limits require approval of the BOD Risk Committee and/or BOD.
 Limit control is a responsibility of the Risk Department and Executive Risk Committee.
-BOD Risk Committee Legal and Compliance Risk Legal and Compliance Departments Requires approval of the BOD Risk Committee and/or BOD Compliance Committee and/or BOD Limits require approval of the BOD Risk Committee and/or BOD.
-Limit control is a responsibility of the Risk Department and Executive Risk Committee.
-BOD Risk Committee and/or BOD Compliance Committee Environmental and Social Risks / Climate Risks Business Departments, Risk Department, Operational Departments and Marketing and CSR Department Requires approval of the BOD Risk Committee and/or BOD Policies, Exclusion Lists and Credit procedures require the approval of the BOD Risk Committee and/or BOD.
-Controls are the responsibility of the Risk Department, the Executive Risk Committee and/or the Social Responsibility and Business Ethics Committee BOD Risk Committee
+BOD Risk Committee and Operational Executive Risk Committee Legal and Legal and Compliance Compliance Risk Departments BO Requires approval of the BOD Risk Committee and/or BOD Compliance Committee and/or BOD Limits require approval of the BOD Risk Committee and/or BOD.
+Limit control is a responsibility of the Risk Department and Executive Risk Committees.
+BOD Risk Committee and/or BOD Compliance Committee

+Environmental and Social Risks / Climate Risks Business Departments, Risk Department, Operational Departments and Marketing and CSR Department Requires approval of the BOD Risk Committee and/or BOD Policies, Exclusion Lists and Credit procedures require the approval of the BOD Risk Committee and/or BOD.
+Controls are the responsibility of the Risk Department and Executive Risk Committees.
+BOD Risk Committee, the Executive Risk Committee, the Social Responsibility, and Business Ethics Committee -- -- --- -- ---